United Cerebral Palsy: Advocacy

 In addition to raising money for services and research, UCP also engages in public policy advocacy, including promoting access and opportunity for people with disabilities, and the provision of services.
 In the United States, UCP was one of the catalyst organizations advocating for the adoption of the Americans With Disabilities Act in 1990.
-More recently, UCP has been on the cutting edge of disabilities rights with programs such as Life Labs, a national initiative to foster innovation and technology.

 Calls for name change

 In April 2013, United Cerebral Palsy of Central Maryland announced that it would change its name from UCP to Unified Community Connections to make it clearer which clientele is served by the organization.
 Other affiliates have chosen not to include the phrase "United Cerebral Palsy," as part of their doing business as names or logos even if it might remain part of their legal names, in an effort to be more encompassing of their programs and services.

-In 2013, the United Cerebral Palsy of Greater Chicago merged with Seguin Services and are now known as UCP Seguin of Greater Chicago.
+In 2013, the United Cerebral Palsy of Greater Chicago merged with Seguin Services and has since been called UCP Seguin of Greater Chicago.

 Leadership

 UCP is led by a 16-person Board of Trustees and President/CEO Armando A. Contreras.
-The headquarters is in Washington, DC.
+The headquarters is in Washington, D.C.